-I know a lot of people that like to listen to music when they run but for me there is something very soothing and peaceful about the sound of cows mooing in some distant field, frogs croaking, squirrels rustling through the brush and birds singing in the trees.
+I know a lot of people that like to listen to music when they run but for me, there is something very soothing and peaceful about the sound of cows mooing in some distant field, frogs croaking, squirrels rustling through the brush and birds singing in the trees.

 My sweet old horse that I’d had since childhood, lived in this beautiful pasture and followed me down the trails like a faithful old friend.
-Knowing she was clomping along behind me was incentive to keep moving and try desperately not to fall down!
-There was a huge old apple tree out in the pasture, filled with fragrant blossoms in the Spring and branches, laden with apples in the Fall.
-Crystal Star, or Crissy, would stand under that tree for hours, foaming at the mouth as she gorged herself on the apples that fell to the ground.
+Knowing she was clomping along behind me was an incentive to keep moving and try desperately not to fall down!
+There is a huge old apple tree out in the pasture, filled with fragrant blossoms in the Spring and branches, laden with apples in the Fall.
+Crystal Star (Crissy), would stand under that tree for hours, foaming at the mouth as she gorged herself on the apples that fell to the ground.
 After a few years several apple trees sprouted up around the pasture.
 I like to think she “planted” them in her special brand of fertilizer!
 To this day the fragrance of apple blossoms is one of my favorite smells on earth.

 In the Winter, bundled in snow gear, running turned into more of a trudging.
-My breath would puff out of my mouth in frozen clouds as I plunged my boots into two-foot deep snow drifts.
+My breath would puff out of my mouth in frozen clouds as I plunged my boots into two-foot-deep snow drifts.
 The winter landscape was just as stunning as every other season.
 The sunlight would reflect off of the snow-covered fields making it look like it was covered with diamonds.
 Cardinals and bluejays flitted about branches sparkling with ice, pine boughs drooped with their heavy load.

 I would lumber out in the morning after a fresh snowfall with my camera in hand, the sound of Crissy’s hooves crunching on the snow-covered trail behind me.
 I would stop occasionally to warm my fingers under her thick mane.
 And let’s not forget the workout-destroying mug of steaming hot chocolate afterward!
 My son loved it when I topped his with a pile of mini marshmallows, whipped cream and of course sprinkles.

 I didn’t even know that trail-running was a thing at the time.
 I just knew I adored running out there under the big blue sky in all that beautiful nature.
-At some point I read an article about trail running and realized that other people were out there enjoying nature and exercise just like me.
+At some point, I read an article about trail running and realized that other people were out there enjoying nature and exercise just like me.
 Running was addicting for me.
 I daydreamed about it at work, anticipating the moment I could hit my trails to run!
 On weekends I would roll out of bed at the crack of dawn, put my running shoes on and hit the trail before anyone one else was even awake.

 My son still lives on the old farmette and on occasion I am lucky enough to have the chance to still run the magnificent trails there.
 I have such a sentimental attachment to that property that at times I actually get choked up while I’m running.
 Nevertheless, I always feel transformed afterward.
 Crissy eventually found her way to heaven (which I’m thinking isn’t much different from the pasture on the farmette) and I found a new furry friend to join me when I run.
-I swear there is some magical healing powers in those trails!
+I swear there are some magical healing powers in those trails!
 I’ve never found another place I love to run as much as I do the trails on that little farmette.